miroslavvidovic/bash-scripts/README.md

 ## eclipse-management
 Manage multiple Eclipse versions and start them from the terminal.

+## gitingore-api
+Create useful .gitignore files for your projects with [gitignore.io](https://www.gitignore.io/)

 ## subtitles
 Download subtitles in multiple languages with a wrapper script for [subliminal](https://github.com/Diaoul/subliminal).